JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 Step 2: Right click on the `java` folder and click `Run All Tests` to run all tests.

-**Note:** `Run All Tests` runs all test including those that tests that are expected to not work (excluded in maven) due to unimplemented ef1 as not part of our milestone 1 or bugs in ef1.
+**Note:** `Run All Tests` runs all test including those that tests that are expected to not work (excluded in maven).
 As it does not take into account maven's exclude configuration in `pom.xml` as it is not part of maven.

 **Tests file to manually ignore the test cases that do not work if using option 1**

-Refer to `pom.xml`'s `<exclude>` tag in `build` tag > `plugins` tag under `maven-sunfire-plugin` and `maven-failsafe-plugin` configurations for a list of test cases to ignore if not working due to unimplemented ef1 or ef1 bugs in milestone 1.
+Refer to `pom.xml`'s `<exclude>` tag in `build` tag > `plugins` tag under `maven-sunfire-plugin` and `maven-failsafe-plugin` configurations for a list of test cases to ignore if not working for any reason.

 An example `build` tag content in `pom.xml` of a list of excluded `**Test.java` and `**IT.java`: